 All of this innovation doesn't come cheap, but tax rebates and a very low cost of operation absorb some of the sticker shock.
 A typical Model S with the 75-kWh battery costs over $80,000.
-The performance-biased P100D passes $150,000 with typical equipment.
+The performance-biased P100D approaches $150,000 with typical equipment.

 Compared to the established luxury brands, the Tesla's interior fit and finish isn't in the same league as that of Audi, BMW, and Mercedes-Benz.
 The Model S's rear seat isn't as accommodating and access is rather tight.
 Rear three-quarter visibility is wanting.

 Drivers shouldn't rely on Tesla's Autopilot, a system that lets the car follow the road and adjust speed on its own.
 It's not designed to react to all unexpected situations, making it essential for drivers to remain attentive and engaged.